OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/overview.md

 * Interactive Developer Environment (IDE) - software that provides an integrated graphical user interface for software development
 * Runtime Environment - a runtime environment ("virtual machine" or interpreter that runs the software in the operating system), used by some languages like Java and .NET
-* Revision control - tools that track changes in files to facilitate finding bugs and versioning software
+* Version control - tools that track changes in files to facilitate finding bugs and versioning software
 * Debugger - software that helps inspect running programs for variable contents, etc.
 * Documentation - standards and software that creates developer documentation
 * Logging Framework - software that manages messages generated in the target software, useful for troubleshooting